fertapric/async_with/README.md

 {:error, :wrong_data}
 ```

-If there is no matching `else` condition, then a `AsyncWith.ClauseError` exception is raised.
+If an `else` block is used and there are no matching clauses, an `AsyncWith.ClauseError` exception is raised.

 Order-dependent clauses that do not express their dependency via their used or defined variables could lead to race conditions, as they are executed in separated tasks: